lexra/kpdocker/README.md

 Here we choose `v0.23.0` instead of `latest` .

-### 1.2 Pull the Docker Image and login to the Docker
+### 1.2 Pull the Docker Image and Login to the Docker

 ```bash
 docker pull kneron/toolchain:v0.23.0